kennytm/rfcs/text/0000-dyn-type.md

 ### Using the DST

-The metadata of our DST contains essential information how to retrieve the elements.
+The metadata of our DST contains essential information on how to retrieve the elements.
 It should be easily retrievable from a `&Mat<T>`.
 Some convenient functions can be found in `std::ptr` module, e.g. we could extract the metadata via `std::ptr::metadata`: